Volunteer Recognition Event celebrates region's 'angels'

 Kelly Fox - Traffic Updates Horowhenua Kāpiti Wellington

-Booth's Transport was nominated by Mash Trust for making Harlen's dream of sitting in and driving in a huge truck come true.
+Booth's Transport was nominated by Mash Trust for making Harlen's dream of riding in a huge truck come true.

 Menzshed Manawatū was nominated by the Manawatū Toy Library Association for fixing toys and fashioning replacements for missing parts.